San Antonio Infant Cephalohematoma Lawyer

 There are two main types of newborn hematomas, and they include:

-• Acute Infant Hematoma develops immediately after birth or very soon after birth.
+- Acute Infant Hematoma develops immediately after birth or very soon after birth.

-• Chronic Infant Hematoma develops within several days or weeks after birth.
+- Chronic Infant Hematoma develops within several days or weeks after birth.

 An infant cephalohematoma is one of the most common birth injuries out there.
 In fact, the Cleveland Clinic claims that a cephalohematoma occurs in approximately 2.5% of stressful vaginal deliveries.
 The chances of a cephalohematoma occurring is even higher with assisted delivery techniques, such as vacuum extraction.
 In cases like this, the Cleveland Clinic claims that newborn cephalohematoma occurs in 1 out of every 10 babies delivered like this.

 Newborn cephalohematomas happen during the birthing process.
-Labor and delivery is very physically traumatic for both the newborn and the mother.
+Labor and delivery are very physically traumatic for both the newborn and the mother.
 It’s very easy for the baby’s head to sustain so much pressure in the birth canal that it causes delicate blood vessels to rupture.
 Additionally, it’s common for an infant’s head to hit the mother’s pelvic area during the delivery process.

 Newborn Cephalohematoma Risk Factors